PRIYANSHU2026/Heart-disease/README.md

 ## Credits

-This project was developed by [Your Name] as part of [Project Name].
+This project was developed by [PRIYANSHU TIWARI AND DHANAJAY KUMAR] as part of [Heart-disease Prediction].

 ## License

-This project is licensed under the [Medical 1] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [SIR M VISVVESVARAYA INSTITUTE OF TECHNOLOGY] License - see the [LICENSE](LICENSE) file for details.

 ```